 A bit more on college apps

 Honestly, you should consider checking out all of these apps because they all work to help you succeed in college differently.
-However, we picked Evernote as our top app because it is the best place to get started.
+However, we picked Evernote as our top app because it's the best place to get started.
 It keeps notes and daily tasks organized with checklists and color-coded tags.
 You can set reminders, like when assignments are due, and add thoughts about what you're studying in class.
-You can also draft essays within the app and send them to other programs and platforms, or submit the assignments from within the app itself.
+You can also draft essays within the app and send them to other programs and platforms or submit the assignments from within the app itself.

 Two other apps we find helpful to most college students are Mendeley and Grammarly.
 Since most college courses require a research project or paper, these two apps will help you format them.
 That way, you can avoid mistakes that can lower your grade significantly.
 Mendeley enables you to add proper citations in one of 7,000 styles and add a bibliography.
 You can also use this app to mark-up or annotate digital documents, including PDFs.
 Grammarly helps you create sentence and paragraph structures that are free of grammatical and spelling errors.
 We've found it is more accurate than spell checkers in word processing programs, including Microsoft Word and Google Docs.